Credit Cards Balance Transfer Credit Cards

 What is a balance transfer check?

-Because of the way they’re designed, though, you can use a balance transfer check for just about anything you want, not just balance transfers.
+Because of the way they’re designed, you can use a balance transfer check for just about anything you want, not just balance transfers.
 You could write the check to another lender to consolidate your debt to one place, for instance, or move it to your credit card if it has a lower interest rate.
 Or you can write the check to yourself, deposit it into your checking account, and use that cash for everyday expenses.

 Warning

 Cash advances start accruing interest immediately with no grace period, and sometimes at a higher interest rate than your card’s regular APR (annual percentage rate).
+That means they can be a more expensive way to borrow.

 How to use a balance transfer check